Pietro Teulié

-Pietro Teulié (Milan, 3 February 1769 – Kolberg, 18 June 1807) was an Italian general who served in the Kingdom of Italy during the Napoleonic Wars.
+Pietro Teulié (3 February 1769 – 18 June 1807) was an Italian general who served in the Kingdom of Italy during the Napoleonic Wars.
 He was killed during the siege of the Prussian fortress of Kolberg.

-Biography
+Early life

 He was born in Milan, the son of Filippo and Teresa Crippa.
 His father, a state officer, was the last descendant of a medium-class family from Languedoc, and tried to make him a lawyer, with scarce results.

+Career

-Early Service, 1796-1800
+Early service

 In 1796, when the French with Napoleon Bonaparte entered Milan, he joined the National Guard of the Cisalpine Republic, as the second-in-command of Duke Gian Galeazzo Serbelloni.

-On 15 October he was moved to the Lombard Legion as head of battalion and aide-de-camp to the Mantuan general Giuseppe Lahoz Ortiz, and in this capacity served during the French invasion of the Papal State.
-At the Battle of Senio General Lahoz was wounded and he took command of the entire Legion, defeating the far more numerous Pontificians and capturing over one thousand prisoners, four banners and fourteen guns.
+On 15 October he was moved to the Lombard Legion as head of battalion and aide-de-camp to the Mantuan general Giuseppe Lahoz Ortiz, and in this capacity served during the French invasion of the Papal States.
+At the Battle of Faenza General Lahoz was wounded and he took command of the entire Legion, defeating the far more numerous Pontificians and capturing over one thousand prisoners, four banners and fourteen guns.
 He then conquered the fort of San Leo.

 In February 1799 he commanded the territorial division of Ferrara, and later served under General Garnier as his chief of staff, during the disastrous campaign against the Austro-Russian forces.
 Besieged with a handful of men in Castel Sant'Angelo, he surrendered only on the guarantee of military honours and a safeconduct, taking a ship that brought him in France.

 He then started to reorganise the troops of the collapsed Cisalpine Republic in the new Italian Legion, commanded by general Giuseppe Lechi, in which many officers and petty officers, due to the lack of recruits, served as simple soldiers.
 He distinguished himself during the Battle of Marengo, and was promoted to the rank of brigadier general.

 In December 1800 the nicknamed "Teulié Brigade" was attached to the division of General Brune, who was ordered to attack in the Tirol to cut the Austrian communication lines.
 The short campaign was a complete success, and Brune later write on him: "We due every praise to the unshackable courage and capable direction of General Teulié".

-The Italian Kingdom, 1800-1806
+The Italian Kingdom

 He was nominated Minister of War of the Kingdom of Italy in April 1802, but left the position shortly after, possibly for his contrast with the Frenchmen that opposed his project of an independent Italian Army in an independent Italian state.
 In 1803 his brigade was part of the 2nd Italian Division of general Domenico Pino on The Channel, and, the following year, received the cross of the Legion d'Honneur by the Emperor himself.

 After a false accuse, he was subsequently removed and imprisoned, but Napoleon eventually restored him in his position and honours, giving him the rank of division general and the command of the Pino's Division.
 He was awarded, in 1806, with the just instituted Order of the Iron Crown.